Hadi1J/data-structures-week-implementation/README.md

 ### Tree Traversal Algorithms
 Generating a sorted list of contacts from a BST or evaluating mathematical expressions stored in a tree.

+### Hash Table
+Storing user profiles in a social media app, where usernames map to user data for fast retrieval.

+### Min Heap
+Managing tasks in a to-do app, where the highest-priority task (smallest value) is always at the top.

+### Basic Graph (Adjacency List)
+Modeling a social network, where users are vertices and friendships are edges, for finding connections.

 ## How to Run Tests